NHSDigital/communications-manager-api/README.md

 #### `/proxies`:

-This folder contains files relating to the Communications Manager Apigee API proxy.
+This folder contains files relating to the NHS Notify Apigee API proxy.

 There are 2 proxy folders `/live` and `/sandbox`.
 The `/live` folder contains the configuration that is specific to all none sandbox proxy instances - `/sandbox` contains the sandbox proxy definition.